francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2019-02-19 - Add MCP2542xFD and MCP2544xFD at Microchip library.
+  * Add MCP2542xFD (CAN FD Transceiver with Wake-Up Pattern Option) at Microchip library.
+  * Add MCP2544xFD (CAN FD Transceiver with Wake-Up Pattern Option) at Microchip library.

 * 2019-02-18 - Add ENC424J600 at Microchip library.
   * Add ENC424J600 (Stand-Alone 10/100 Ethernet Controllerwith SPI or Parallel Interface) at Microchip library.